Summary

 Variation between population groups

-In 2018, the age standardised rate of total burden of musculoskeletal conditions:
+In 2018, after adjusting for age differences, the rate of total burden of musculoskeletal conditions was:

-• was 1.5 times as high for people living in the lowest socioeconomic areas (with the highest level of disadvantage), compared with people living in the highest socioeconomic areas (with the lowest level of disadvantage) (29.2 and 19.1 DALY per 1,000 population, respectively) (AIHW 2021a) (Figure 6).
+• 1.5 times as high for people living in the areas of most disadvantage (lowest socioeconomic areas) compared with people living in areas of least disadvantage (highest socioeconomic areas) (29.2 and 19.1 DALY per 1,000 population, respectively) (Figure 3) (AIHW 2021a).

 For more information, see the Australian Burden of Disease Study 2018: Interactive data on disease burden.

-Figure 6: Burden of disease due to musculoskeletal conditions for remoteness area and socioeconomic group and year
+Figure 3: Burden of disease due to musculoskeletal conditions for remoteness area and socioeconomic area, by sex, 2011, 2015 and 2018

 This figure shows that in 2018, the total burden of disease due to musculoskeletal conditions was highest for people living in Inner regional areas.